jmarrietar/BunnyTest/README.md

 ```

-#Complexity
+##Complexity
 The Complexity of my Algorithm is :

 #POST request
-Via curl and POST method i send in a JSON format the values of x and y with will be the minimum and maximum numbers the algorithm will search palindromes.
+Via curl and POST method it is send a JSON format with the values of x and y witch will be the minimum and maximum numbers the algorithm will search palindromes.

 ```batch